NurbuLama/Prework/README.md

 # Prework - TipComputer
-TipComputer is a tip calculator application for iOS.
+TipComputer is a tip calculator application for iOS. <br>
-Submitted by: Nurbu Lama
+Submitted by: Nurbu Lama <br>
-Time spent: 12 hours spent in total
+Time spent: 12 hours spent in total <br>

 ## User Stories
 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+- User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+- User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **additional** features are implemented:

-- [ ] Added a cloned google search bar where user can search and after hitting an enter, it directs to the results on google.
+- Added a cloned google search bar where user can search and after hitting an enter, it directs to the results on google.

 ## Video Walkthrough